SysCAD License Options

 - It is recommended to purchase one or more stand-alone licenses before purchasing network licenses.
 This gives greatest practical flexibility and cost effectiveness.

 When a Full SysCAD version is first installed or when a SysCAD license expires, SysCAD will function in the “Demonstration Mode”.
 Most of the software functionality is available in this mode, but there is a severe limit on project size.
-When a license is received the demonstration version becomes fully functional.

 The software may be freely installed and distributed on as many workstations, laptops or stand-alone PCs in your organisation as may be required.
 Each of these is unlicensed and will operate in "Demo" (Demonstration) mode.
 The Demo license is useful for preliminary software evaluation for both Steady State and Dynamic Simulation modes.
 However, we do recommend that you contact Kenwalt to provide a temporary license for formal evaluation.
 Under the Demo mode, the program options are restricted as follows (this is subject to change without notice):